 4 fresh peaches, cut in half and pitted

 2 tablespoons pure maple syrup, plus extra for drizzling

 Preheat oven to 400 degrees F (205 degrees C).

 Brush top of each peach with maple syrup and roast for 20-30 minutes, or until peaches are fork tender.

-To serve, dust peaches with cardamom, drizzle on a little more maple syrup, and serve with a side of coconut whipped cream.
+To serve, dust peaches with cardamom, drizzle on a little more maple syrup, and serve with a side of whipped cream.